Jelmerro/Vieb/FAQ.md

 This step has become [a required step in recent versions](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-universal-apps-release-notes#Code-Signing).
 For older mac versions you could try [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for opening the app as is, which comes down to disabling app store requirements with `sudo spctl --master-disable`.
-If none of these work, you can build the app from source with the [README build instructions](./README.md#building), the final command can also be `npm run buildmac` to just build for mac.
+If none of these work, you can build the app from source with the [README build instructions](./README.md#building).
 If these instructions do not seem to be followed at all, your issue might be [closed](https://github.com/Jelmerro/Vieb/issues/169), as it's not Vieb's responsibility to fix your operating system quirks for you.